How to support your pregnancy diet

 Vitamins B12 for vegetarians

 Vitamin B12 helps to keep the nervous system healthy and is mainly found in meat, eggs and dairy products.
-Vegetarians may need to take a vitamin B12 supplement, but talk to your midwife who will be able to help you.
+Vegetarians may need to take a vitamin B12 supplement.
+If you’re unsure, ask your midwife who should be able to help you.

-Foods such as pâté and liver sausage, are good sources of iron but they can also contain very high concentrations of Vitamin A which can harm your baby if consumed in high amounts.
+Foods such as pâté and liver sausage are good sources of iron.
+But they can also contain very high levels of vitamin A, which can harm your baby if you have a lot of it.

 That’s why the Department of Health recommends that pregnant women should avoid liver and liver products.
 You should also be aware that some vitamin supplements are high in vitamin A, so always choose a safe pregnancy supplement.
 Your midwife will be able to help you with this.